 Koelbel - 442

-Professor Tong teaches Strategic Management, Entrepreneurship through Acquisition, Global Strategy, and Technology & Innovation Management in the undergraduate, MBA, and Executive programs.
-His teaching has won several awards and recognitions from the University of Colorado, Purdue University, Ohio State University, and CKGSB.
-He has published in Harvard Business Publishing several teaching case studies of the competitive strategy of firms in smartphones, digital platforms, and mobile telecommunications (e.g., Didi, Huawei, Xiaomi).
+Professor Tong teaches Strategic Management, Global Strategy, International Business, Entrepreneurship through Acquisition, and Technology & Innovation Management in undergraduate, MBA, Executive, and Ph.D. programs.
+His teaching has won several awards and recognitions from Colorado, Ohio State, Purdue, and CKGSB.
+He has published in Harvard Business Publishing several popular case studies of high-tech companies (Apple, Didi, Huawei, Tencent, Xiaomi).
+His work on innovation and digitization also appears in practitioner outlets including Harvard Business Review and California Management Review.